McCook Field in Dayton in Montgomery County, Ohio — The American Midwest (Great Lakes)

 Erected 1930 by Ohio Revolutionary Memorial Commission.
 (Marker Number C5.)

 Topics and series.
-This historical marker is listed in these topic lists: Native Americans • Patriots & Patriotism • Settlements & Settlers • War of 1812.
+This historical marker is listed in these topic lists: Indigenous Peoples and Communities • Patriots & Patriotism • Settlements & Settlers • War of 1812.
 In addition, it is included in the Ohio Revolutionary Memorial Commission series list.
 A significant historical year for this entry is 1782.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Building Bridges-Fifth Street And Keowee Street Bridges (a few steps from this marker); Engineering and Urban Art-Helena Street Bridge also Known As Island Park Bridge (a few steps from this marker); Josef Melan and The Melan System of Bridge Construction in America (a few steps from this marker); A City Beautiful For The 21st Century (within shouting distance of this marker); Webster Street Bridge Over Mad River (within shouting distance of this marker); Dayton's New Bridges 2017 (within shouting distance of this marker); Icarus (about 700 feet away, measured in a direct line); Inventing Flight: The Centennial Celebration (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Building Bridges-Fifth Street And Keowee Street Bridges (a few steps from this marker); Engineering and Urban Art-Helena Street Bridge also Known As Island Park Bridge (a few steps from this marker); A City Beautiful For The 21st Century (within shouting distance of this marker); Webster Street Bridge Over Mad River (within shouting distance of this marker); Josef Melan and The Melan System of Bridge Construction in America (within shouting distance of this marker); Dayton's New Bridges 2017 (within shouting distance of this marker); Bridges for a New Era (about 400 feet away, measured in a direct line); Parks by the River (about 400 feet away).
 Touch for a list and map of all markers in Dayton.

 More about this marker.
 This historical marker is part of the Ohio Revolutionary Memorial Trail series (type C) which was put in place in 1930 to celebrate the 150th anniversary of the Ohio's Revolutionary War era Battle of Piqua, by the Ohio Revolutionary Memorial Commission.